Louai-Al-Obaidi/SimLab-2/README.md

 🧑‍💻 Ansible 2.16+ on control node

-🖥️ Supported OS: Ubuntu/Debian/CentOS/FreeBSD
+🖥️ Supported OS: Ubuntu/Debian/RedHat/

-🔐 Sudo privileges (with or without password)
+🔐 Sudo privileges

 📝 License
 Licensed under the MIT License.
 Free to use, modify, and share!